 - 2 tsp maple syrup

-- Line a sheet pan with baking paper, and put sweet potato on the tray.
-Toss in oil and season with salt and pepper.
-Roast in the oven for approximately 35-40 minutes.Remove once cooked and set aside.
+- Line a sheet pan with baking paper and put the sweet potato on the tray.
+Toss it in oil and season with salt and pepper.
+Spread it out so the slices are not overlapping.
+Roast in the oven for approximately 35-40 minutes or until the sweet potato is just cooked.Remove once cooked and set aside.

 - Pour 2 cups of water into a medium saucepan, add the quinoa, bring to the boil then lower the heat and simmer, covered, for about 10 minutes, until the seeds are tender.
 When they’re cooked you will notice they have little curly “tails”.(Or follow directions on the packet)